scottglenblanch/algorithm-challenge-is-prime-number/README.md

 --------
 Write a function that finds all prime numbers in a range.
 Start and end points are inclusive.
+Start and end points are greater than 2.
+The end point is always greater than the start point.

 Examples
 --------